ebellocchia/bip_utils/README.md

     from bip_utils import MoneroEntropyBitLen, MoneroEntropyGenerator, MoneroMnemonicGenerator, MoneroWordsNum, MoneroLanguages

     # Generate a random mnemonic string of 25 words with default language (English)
-    # A MoneroMnemonic object will be returned
+    # A Mnemonic object will be returned
     mnemonic = MoneroMnemonicGenerator().FromWordsNumber(MoneroWordsNum.WORDS_NUM_25)

     # Get words count